 Traditional methods used for most KNMI products and information services assume a stationary geophysical environment.
 These methods seem no longer prudent in times of climate change and increased induced seismicity.
 The suite of statistical methods that is used at KNMI for our key products (including the climate atlas, climate scenarios and seismic hazard assessments) is due to be renewed.

-Fog detection from camera images (with the KNMI DataLab)
+Fog detection from camera images (with KNMI DataLab)

-The idea of this project is to unearth the potential of image data, e.g. provided by traffic cams, to increase the observation network.
-With such an improved observation basis, nowcasting and the validation of the KNMI weather models can be improved.
+The idea of this project is to unearth the potential of image data, e.g. provided by traffic cams, to expand the observation network.
+With the expanded observation basis, nowcasting and the validation of the KNMI weather models can be improved.
 Algorithms are found in visDec.

 Extreme temperatures for KNMI forecasts

-The KNMI forecasts pluim is being enriched by climate information.
-In this project we produced return levels of daily temperatures, that take the annual cycle into account.
-The corresponding R-package is here: knmipluim
+The KNMI forecasts plume is being enriched by climate information.
+In this project we produced return levels of daily temperatures which take the annual cycle into account.
+The corresponding R-package is knmipluim.

 Monotone trend in the GPD scale parameter (with TU Delft)

-In this project we developed an algorithm to efficiently estimate a monotone trend in the scale parameter of the Generalized Pareto distribution, which is then applied to the very long Central England temperature series.
-The corresponding R-package is here: gpdIcm
+We developed an algorithm to efficiently estimate a monotone trend in the scale parameter of the Generalized Pareto distribution, which is then applied to the very long Central England temperature series.
+The corresponding R-package is gpdIcm.

 Generalized additive modelling for mean temperatures

-For the modelling of trends in extreme mean temperatures, e.g. the extraordinary warm September 2016 or the very mild November 2015, we are doing research on the use of generalized additive modelling.
+For the modelling of trends in extreme mean temperatures, e,g. monthly means, we are exploring the use of generalized additive modelling.

 Poisson tracking of earthquake activity (with University of Amsterdam)